JimmyHuang05/IRS-Poster-Information/README.md

 # IRS-POSTER-INFORMATION
-更详细的表格/图表数据 More detailed table/chart data
+More detailed table/chart data for 'How have China's environmental protection policies over the past decade influenced global efforts to combat climate change?' by Jiaxi Huang